-The consumer program known as the Personal Social Awareness Program© began operation in Augusta, Maine on February 6, 1996 providing services four days a week to four special needs young adults.
+The consumer program known as the Personal Social Awareness Program© began operation in Augusta, Maine on February 6, 1996 providing services four days a week to four intellectually disabled young adults.
 The program has matured since its inception and has grown to a 5 day/week program serving more than 80 consumers in four locations: Augusta, Waterville, Farmington, and Skowhegan, Maine.

-Families Matter, Inc. recognizes the need for community involvement, and provides a number of broad-based services, such as support activities and social events for persons with special needs.
+Families Matter, Inc. recognizes the need for community involvement, and provides a number of broad-based services, such as support activities and social events for persons with intellectual disabilities.